tweag/jupyenv/README.md

   pkgs.jupyterWith;
 ```

-## Importing local python packages
+## Adding extra packages to the Jupyter PATH

-You may use the `extraJupyterPath` arguments to add local
+You may use the `extraJupyterPath` arguments to add extra packages to the scope
-python packages in scope:
+of Jupyter itself (i.e. not the kernel).
+For example, a local package can be
+added to the path as follows:

 ```
 let